HTC-Leo-Revival-Project/HTC-HD7-Internals/Readme.md

 ### GPIO List

 - 29: Some display thing; after it's disabled, the screen turns blank.
+This GPIO could be LCD_RSTz, as shown in the [HTC Desire board support header file](https://github.com/snq-/bravo-kernel/blob/2.6.32-froyo/arch/arm/mach-msm/board-bravo.h#L143).
 - 32: Flashlight
 - 90: Camera button, its configured as pulldown so if button is pressed GPIO is LOW
 - 100: Vibration